 That philosophy has shaped everything.
 Whether I'm directing a nonprofit campaign, photographing a student athlete, or building a website for a local business, I'm always asking the same question: what is this really trying to say, and how do we say it in a way that actually lands?

-I offer video production, photography, web design, and AI-assisted creative services.
-But more than a list of deliverables, what I actually offer is a single creative relationship.
-Most clients I work with need more than one thing — a promo video and photos for their new website, a brand film and some headshots for their team, a full refresh that covers everything from visuals to their online presence.
+Most clients need more than one thing — a promo video and photos for their new website, a brand film and headshots for their team, or a full refresh across everything from visuals to their online presence.

 One of the most meaningful things in my life outside of client work is mentoring teenagers — walking alongside young people as they figure out who they are and what they're made for.
 It's the kind of work that doesn't show up in a portfolio, but it shapes how I approach everything else.
 It keeps me patient.
 It keeps me curious.
 It keeps me from taking myself too seriously.